MicroEJ/docs/PlatformDeveloperGuide/appendix/llapi.rst

 --------------

 The first function called is ``LLVG_FONT_IMPL_load_font``, which allows the driver to open a font file from its name.
-This function gives a parameter to configure the text rendering engine:
+This function takes a parameter to configure the text rendering engine:

 - Simple layout: uses the glyph advance metrics and the font kerning table.
 - Complex layout: uses the font GPOS and GSUB tables.